MF59

-MF59 is an immunologic adjuvant that uses squalene.
-It is Novartis' proprietary adjuvant that is added to influenza vaccines to help stimulate the human body's immune response through production of CD4 memory cells.
+MF59 is an immunologic adjuvant developed using squalene.
+It is Novartis's proprietary adjuvant that is added to influenza vaccines to help stimulate the human body's immune response through production of CD4 memory T cells.

 MF59 is the first oil-in-water influenza vaccine adjuvant to be commercialized in combination with a seasonal influenza virus vaccine.
 MF59 is used as an adjuvant in Canada, Europe and the United States.
 MF59 was developed in the 1990s by researchers at Chiron Corporation, a Novartis heritage company, acquired by Novartis in 2006.